 - Exhibit professional behaviors consistent with college and employer standards for a surgical technologist (affective domain).

-Upon satisfactory completion of the training, students are prepared to seek entry-level positions as medical assistants performing the medical procedures, lab techniques, and front office duties.
+Upon satisfactory completion of the training, students are prepared to seek entry-level positions as surgical technologist performing general technical support tasks in the operating room before, during and after surgery.

 Length of program: 61 Semester Credits; 96 Instructional Weeks

 Our Surgical Technology program utilizes both didactic and laboratory teaching methods followed by clinical experiences.
 All classes are taught on-site, by instructors who are highly qualified in their areas.
 Our lab is equipped with a vast range of surgical instruments, personal protective equipment, and other medical supplies to give students both the practical and theoretical knowledge necessary for success.